kumkumsigh-dev/Profile/README.md

 ![ Design and Development](https://www.wingstechsolutions.com/wp-content/uploads/2022/03/full-stack-development.gif)

 Experienced Web Developer Proficient in HTML, CSS, JavaScript, React, and Node.js"t.
-I enjoy learning languages and frameworks like React and React Native, as well as working in WordPress.
+I enjoy learning languages and frameworks like React.
 I also enjoy wireframing, UI, UX, and design in general.

 Skills:  💻 HTML, CSS, JS, ⚛ React 📱 Node.js ,Express JS, MongoDB

-- 🔭 I’m currently working on Developing a YouTube Analysis Extension.
+- 🔭 I’m currently working on Developing a React js based projects.
-- 👯 I’m looking to collaborate on Open to collaboration for UI/UX, backend, and data analytics expertise.
-Let's build something impactful together!"
+- 👯 I’m looking to collaborate on Open to collaboration for  backend, and DSA .
+Let's build  learn something impactful together!"
 - 🤔 I’m looking for help with crafting engaging and compelling content for my projects and personal profile.
 Open to collaboration and insights to enhance my written communication.
 Let's create something impactful together!"
-- 💬 Ask me about "💬  web development, HTML, CSS, JavaScript, React, Node.js, or anything related to creating dynamic and interactive web applications.
+- 💬 Ask me about "💬  web development, HTML, CSS, JavaScript, React js or anything related to creating dynamic and interactive web applications.
 I'm here to share insights and knowledge!"
 - 📫 How to reach me: https://www.linkedin.com/in/kumkum-singh/
 - 😄 Pronouns: She